Thursday, November 9, 2023

 P.K.Ghatak, MD

-People living in the northern hemisphere that includes Canada, Russia and the USA are at risk of infection while working outdoors, camping, fishing or other outdoor activities.
-In the USA land around the Great Lakes have a large deer population and so the POW virus, and people in New England Sates have seen in the increase incidence of POW infection.
+People living in the Northern Hemisphere that includes Canada, Russia and the USA are at risk of infection while working outdoors, camping, fishing or other outdoor activities.
+In the USA, land around the Great Lakes have a large deer population and so the POW virus, and people in New England Sates have seen in the increase incidence of POW infection.

 Incidence in the USA:

-On the average 20 to 40 people are infected with POW virus each year.
+On the average, 20 to 40 people are infected with POW virus each year.

 The incidence of encephalitis among the infected group is not known.
 Fatality rate of those who develop neurological complication is 10%.
 And 50% of those recovered show neurological impairment.
 Incubation period is 1 to 5 weeks.
-The bite of tick is usually short and in 15 minutes viral entry to body is complete.
+The bite of the tick is usually short and in 15 minutes viral entry to the body is complete.

 Clinical features:

 The initial symptoms are similar to Flu.
 The majority of the patients recover within 10 days.
 A handful of recovered patients develop the second phase of illness marked by severe headaches, high fever, meningeal irritation, various degree of confusion, coma, polio like illness.
-Diagnosis and management are no different than other viral encephalitis mentioned before.
-Humans are the end host and human blood does not carry an enough load of virus to infect a tick.
+Diagnosis and management are no different from other viral encephalitis mentioned before.
+Humans are the end host, and human blood does not carry an enough load of virus to infect a tick.

 No comments: